Paperback is a lightweight, fast, and accessible ebook and document

 Tools menu

-Ctrl+W: view the word count of the currently focused document.
+Ctrl+W: Show word count for the current document.

 Help menu

-Ctrl+D: open my PayPal donations page in your default web
+Ctrl+D: Open the donation page in your default

 browser.